qusaismael/barik/README.md

   </p>
 </p>

 **barik** is a lightweight macOS menu bar replacement.
-Powered by [**yabai**](https://github.com/koekeishiya/yabai) and displays the currently selected space in a sleek, macOS-style panel with animations.
-Now you know which number to press to switch to the desired space!
+If you use [**yabai**](https://github.com/koekeishiya/yabai) or [**AeroSpace**](https://github.com/nikitabobko/AeroSpace) for tiling WM, you can display the current space in a sleek macOS-style panel with smooth animations.
+This makes it easy to see which number to press to switch spaces.

 <br>